silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 An unversioned object can own other versioned object.
 An unversioned object can be configured to automatically publish children versioned objects on save.

 An unversioned object can also be owned by a versioned object.
 This can be used to recursively publish _children-of-children_ object without requiring the intermediate relationship to go through a versioned object.
-This behavior can be helpful if you wish to group multiple versioned object together.
+This behavior can be helpful if you wish to group multiple versioned objects together.

 #### Ownership through media insertion in content

-Images and other files are tracked as versioned object.
+Images and other files are tracked as versioned objects.
 If a file is referenced through an HTML text field, it needs to be published for it to be accessible to the public.
-SilverStripe will automatically pick up when a object references a files through an HTML text field and recursively publish those files.
+SilverStripe will automatically pick up when an object references files through an HTML text field and recursively publish those files.

 This behavior works both for versioned and unversioned objects.

 ### Grouping versioned DataObjects into a ChangeSet (aka Campaigns)

-Sometimes, multiple pages or records may be related in organic ways that can not be properly expressed through an ownership relation.
+Sometimes, multiple pages or records may be related in organic ways that cannot be properly expressed through an ownership relation.
 There's still value in being able to publish those as a block.

 For example, your editors may be about to launch a new contest through their website.
-They've drafted a page to promote the contest, another page with the rules and conditions, a registration page for users to sign up, some promotional images, new sponsors records, etc. All this content needs to become visible simultaneously.
+They've drafted a page to promote the contest, another page with the rules and conditions, a registration page for users to sign up, some promotional images, new sponsor records, etc. All this content needs to become visible simultaneously.

 Changes to many objects can be grouped together using the [`ChangeSet`](api:SilverStripe\Versioning\ChangeSet) object.
-In the CMS, editors can manage `ChangeSet` through the "Campaign" section, if the `silverstripe/campaign-admin` module is installed).
+In the CMS, editors can manage `ChangeSet`s through the "Campaign" section, if the `silverstripe/campaign-admin` module is installed).
 By grouping a series of content changes together as cohesive unit, content editors can bulk publish an entire body of content all at once, which affords them much more power and control over interdependent content types.

 Records can be added to a changeset in the CMS by using the "Add to campaign" button that is available on the edit forms of all pages and files.
 Programmatically, this is done by creating a `SilverStripe\Versioned\ChangeSet` object and invoking its `addObject(DataObject $record)` method.